Weight Train Once a Week!

 Save time and money.
 Spare your body the inflammation from over-training that causes pesky aches, pains, and even illnesses.
 Yet ensure optimal health by:

-• Strength training once a week in the gym to maintain muscle mass.
+• Strength training once a week in the gym to both maintain and increase your muscle mass.

 • Completing a quick daily stretch routine.